jftuga/universe/parse_centos7_server_install.md

 - https://github.com/ParsePlatform/parse-dashboard
 - npm install -g parse-dashboard
 - Create: /home/parseguy/parse-dboard-cfg.json,  Note: the *serverURL* will be used by the browser and therefore should use an IP address that is externally accessible
+- change serverURL to https:// if you are using SSL certificates

 ```json
 {